-An organization may submit no more than ONE SBIR Phase I proposal per full proposal submission window.
-Submission of an invited SBIR Phase I full proposal to a given submission window precludes the same applicant to the concurrent STTR Phase I solicitation.
+An organization may submit no more than ONE invited SBIR Phase I proposal per full proposal submission window.
+Submission of an invited SBIR Phase I full proposal to a given submission window precludes the same organization from submitting a proposal to the concurrent STTR Phase I solicitation.
 This eligibility constraint will be strictly enforced.
 In the event that an organization exceeds this limit, the first proposal received will be accepted, and the remainder will be returned without review.

-Limit on Number of Proposals per PI or Co-PI: 1
+Limit on Number of Proposals per PI or co-PI: 1

-No person may be listed as the principal investigator for more than one proposal submitted to this solicitation.
+No person may be listed as the PI for more than one proposal submitted to this solicitation.
 SBIR proposals submitted to NSF, by definition, do not have co-PIs.